Customer Relationship Management

 Introduction to CRM

 Customer Relationship Management has been around since the 1990’s, when it simply referred to the methods you used to keep in touch with customers.
 These days, a CRM software used to its full potential can be so much more than a glorified address book.
+Let's take a closer look in this introduction to CRM.

-Different people - or departments - will need to see information in different ways.
+Different people, or departments, will need to see information in different ways.
 There are three main views:

 This CRM view focuses on individuals.
 You can log the interactions with somebody, with as much information as you need; even including details such as what kind of restaurant they prefer, or when their birthday falls, as well as their current roles and responsibilities.